cg-tuwien/ppsurf_modeling/README.md

 The training uses PyTorch as backend.
 While training, only a minimal loss information is printed in the console.
 Additional loss curves and metrics can be seen via Tensorboard:
 1. Open a terminal in the repo root directory.
-1. Activate the virtual environment with "`pipenv shell`".
+1. Activate the virtual environment as described above.
 1. Start Tensorboard server with "`tensorboard --logdir models`".
 1. Open http://localhost:6006/ in a browser.
 You should see curves like these (smoothing>=0.95):
 ![Tensorboard](images/tensorboard.png)